| As the second witness was leaving,

 threads of softly glowing mithril but the gown was as light as

-silk.
-It was embroidered all over with carantaur leaves and acorns
+silk; it was embroidered all over with carantaur leaves and acorns

-the full skirt, and the wide sleeves, were all edged with delicate
+the wide sleeves were all edged with delicate mithril lace.

 Eowyn looked in the mirror.
 Gods!
 I look like one of the faery